jet981217/COVID19_PREDICTION_VARIOUS_AI_COMPARISON/README.md

 1. I mainly had two tasks.
 Prediction and Forecasting.

-2. For Forecasting I can use every AI models, but since I cannot use sequential AI model for Prediction tasks, the available models for it is very limited.
+2. For Forecasting I can use variety of AI models, but since I cannot use sequential AI model for Prediction tasks, the available models for it is very limited.

 ### 2.1 Acessing the Data